wasserth/TotalSegmentator/README.md

 ```
 You can see all available arguments [here](https://github.com/wasserth/TotalSegmentator/blob/master/totalsegmentator/python_api.py).
 Running from within the main environment should avoid some multiprocessing issues.

 The segmentation image contains the names of the classes in the extended header.
-If you want to load this additional header information you can use the following code:
+If you want to load this additional header information you can use the following code (requires `pip install xmltodict`):
 ```python
 from totalsegmentator.nifti_ext_header import load_multilabel_nifti

 segmentation_nifti_img, label_map_dict = load_multilabel_nifti(image_path)
 ```
-The above code requires `pip install xmltodict`.

 ### Install latest master branch (contains latest bug fixes)